 It’s possible to rebuild CVT transmissions, but it’s not recommended, and very few shops will do it.
 A replacement transmission costs $3000-$5000, which is honestly more than the car is worth- here’s what one owner was quoted for a transmission replacement in his Altima.

 “Took it to the dealer and asked them to diagnose the issue, and they charged me $185 for diagnosis.

 The dealer did a transmission software flash and sent me back.
 But the same issue was happening even after the flash.
 Took it back again on the same day.

 Dealer mentioned that the valve body and transmission needs to be replaced.
 Got an invoice of $4400.”

-If you want to buy a 2016 Altima, get a thorough inspection, especially on the transmission, before you buy it.
+If you want a 2016 Altima, get a thorough inspection, especially on the transmission, before you buy it.

-Fortunately for affected 2016 Altima owners, Nissan has issued a bulletin for 2013-2016 Altimas, based on the transmission issues.
-They will inspect it and replace parts or the whole unit if need be.
+Fortunately for affected 2016 Altima owners, Nissan has issued a bulletin for 2013-2016 Altimas based on the transmission issues.
+They will inspect it and replace parts or the whole unit if necessary.
 However, the transmission is so unreliable I can’t recommend you buy one.
 I know this warning sounds like overkill, but there are reports of people having transmission problems with 2019 models fresh off the dealer floor.
-If you do decide to purchase a 2016 Altima, have the dealer check for any problems or active recalls.
+If you purchase a 2016 Altima, have the dealer check for any issues or active recalls.

-This issue is serious enough that you should think twice about purchasing this car.
-The 2016 Nissan Altima will need too many expensive repairs for us to recommend purchasing a used one.
+This issue is severe enough that you should think twice about purchasing this car.
+The 2016 Nissan Altima will need too many expensive repairs for us to recommend buying a used one.
 If you’re looking for an Altima or something similar, the CoPilot app searches all the dealerships in your area at once & automatically notifies you when great deals become available.